Baiju Bawra (film): Soundtrack

 The plot centered around music, so it was a necessity that the movie's soundtrack be outstanding.
 Renowned Bollywood music director Naushad and lyricist Shakeel Badayuni created memorable songs for the movie, with all but one being based on Hindustani classical melodies (ragas).
-Esteemed playback singers Mohammad Rafi, Lata Mangeshkar, and Shamshad Begum, and renowned classical vocalists Amir Khan and D. V. Paluskar lent their voices to the score.
+Noted playback singers Mohammad Rafi, Lata Mangeshkar, and Shamshad Begum, and renowned classical vocalists Amir Khan and D. V. Paluskar lent their voices to the score.

 Amir Khan was a consultant for the music.
 The result was a critically acclaimed movie soundtrack.
 Famous songs from the movie include "O Duniya Ke Rakhwale" (based on Raga Darbari), "Tu Ganga Ki Mauj" (based on Raga Bhairavi), "Mohe Bhool Gaye Sanwariya" (based on Raga Bhairav with traces of Raga Kalingda), "Man Tarpat Hari Darshan Ko Aaj" (based on Raga Malkauns), "Aaj Gaawat Man Mero" (Raga Desi), and Jhoole Mein Pawan Ki Aayi Bahar (based on Raga Pilu).
 Naushad won the Filmfare Award for Best Music Director, his first and only win.

-The film also established Mohammad Rafi as a top playback singer in Hindi films, a position he held until his death in 1980.
+The film also established Mohammad Rafi as a top playback singer in Hindi films.
 The songs Rafi sang for the film, including "Man Tarpat Hari Darshan Ko Aaj" and "O Duniya Ke Rakhwale", went on to become smash hits.

 Awards

 Remake

-A remake of the film tentatively titled Baiju-The Gypsy was announced on November 2010.
+A remake of the film tentatively titled Baiju-The Gypsy was announced in November 2010.
 As per the details, it was to be written, directed and produced by American-Indian writer Krishna Shah and big names like Aamir Khan and A. R. Rahman were to come together in this film but eventually, the film was shelved.

 Narendra Hirawat of NH Studioz held the rights of the film's negative.
 It has been more than 60 years since Baiju Bawra was released and the rights have now lapsed.

 In February 2019, it was reported that filmmaker Sanjay Leela Bhansali is planning a remake of this film.
-The shooting of this film is speculated to commence from mid-2023.
+It will star Ranveer Singh, Alia Bhatt and Nayanthara in the lead.
+The shooting of this film was speculated to commence from mid-2023.
+However, the film shooting is now on hold.